KasparEtter/ef1p/pages/email/email.md

     and recover the `Key` used with the latter service provider.
     Since the former provider also knows the `HashedKey`, the mutual authentication will succeed,
-    which makes the attack unnoticeable for the user.
+    which makes the attack unnoticeable to the user.
     Another desirable benefit of this prefix is that it forces different servers to use separate authentication databases.
     For example, an attacker who compromised the outgoing mail server